archql/TetrisWin/README.md

 ## For developers

+### Build & compile
+To build properly, its requires several fasm .inc files (they are not mine; find them in ..\fasm folder in the (for example) https://github.com/Konctantin/FASM or just google it).
+To compile it requires fasm.
+Graphics based on OpenGL.

 ### What is '.amid' files?
 '.amid' file &mdash; file with short midi messages, every message is 4 bytes long,